julzaza/wildwitchherbs/_posts/2025-09-23-vlach-firewalkers-st-john-baptist.md

 Mixed with spring water, these ashes are **dabbed on the forehead to break fevers** or added to animal feed to **protect livestock from disease**—a practice recorded by 19th-century ethnographers and still alive today.

+The concept of collecting **holy water for healing and protection** from the spring, is a practice highlighted in the **[Seven Sacred Springs of Serbia](/seven-sacred-springs-serbia/)**, where each spring carries its own magical history.

 Learn more how Vlach wise women also use **[Herbal Companions in Magic and Medicine Practices](/herbs-vlach-wise-women/)**.

 ## Science Meets Tradition